JeremiahDunphy/RS-Scripts/README.md

    - Ensure your code is well-documented and includes comments where necessary.

 ## Changelog
+### Version 0.1
+**Release Date: 1/27/2024
+#### Changes:
+-

 ### Version 0.02
 **Release Date: 1/27/2024

+- Added "jnativehook" Library: Introduced the "jnativehook" library to enable global key listeners.
+This enhancement allows the script to listen for key press events globally, even when the application is not in focus.
+ Start and Stop Automation: Implemented a dynamic start and stop functionality based on specific key press events.
+When the designated key (e.g., F2) is pressed, the automation can be toggled on or off.
+This feature provides greater control  over when the script executes its actions.

+- How it Works: When the script is running, it continuously monitors for the designated key (e.g., F2) press event.
+Upon pressing this key, the script either starts or stops the automation based on its current state.
+This enables users to     easily initiate or halt the automated actions while using the application.

 #### Changes:
 - Adjusted the delay calculation logic in the DeathSkullRotation script.